phamtanvinh/victor-realtime/README.md

-# REALTIME REARCH WITH KAFKA
+# REALTIME RESEARCH WITH KAFKA

 This is a sample to setup kafka for streaming data between databases such as RDBMS and NoSQL.
-I use **Confluent Kafka** with connectors of thirth parties, such as **debezium** and **lenses**.
+I use **Confluent Kafka** with connectors of third parties, such as **debezium** and **lenses**.

 #### Technical